-

 NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines)

 The NIH Guidelines specify required biosafety and containment practices for the construction, handling, and use of recombinant or synthetic nucleic acid molecules.
 The NIH Guidelines also require local review of this work through an Institutional Biosafety Committee.
-Because UWM receives funding from the NIH, compliance with NIH Guidelines is required for all work conducted at UWM.
-The latest version of the NIH Guidelines was released in April 2019.
+Because UWM receives funding from the National Institutes of Health (NIH), compliance with NIH Guidelines is required for all work conducted at UWM.

 NIH Office of Science Policy